ebressert/ebressert.github.io/_posts/2015-01-20-eda-and-graphics.md

 ---
-title:      Show Me the Data: Using Graphics for Exploratory Data Analysis
+title:      Exploratory Data Analysis and Graphics
 layout:     post
 date:       2015-01-20
 summary:    The essnential ingredient to any data science project is exploratory data analysis.
 It is comprised of the following operations to better understand new data - basic stats, graphics, hypotheses formulation and assessment of the best models/models to use.
 Here we discuss the importance of graphics while exploring data.